jamesjbot/Travelapp/README.md

 ### Extended Features Added

-Multiple Leg Trip are possible by clicking add leg button.
+Multiple Destination Trips are possible by clicking add leg button.
+The appropriate weather for location will be pulled in.

+Users can remove legs of a trip.

 ### Develop other features